RaZeragon/moss_bot_sim/README.md

-# gazebo_simulation
+# moss_bot_sim
 ## 1. Introduction

+&ensp;&ensp;&ensp;&ensp;This repository contains simulation models for the **Modular Open-Source Swarm Project**.
+This project was a senior design project developed over the 2022-2023 school year for the [Stevens Institute of Technology Senior Expo](https://www.stevens.edu/stevens-innovation-expo) and was **funded/mentored by L3Harris**.
+Project members include **Benjamin Mirisola, Cameron Murphy, Luisa Bonfim, and Kevin Ward**.
+This simulation code was developed by Kevin Ward with help from references listed below.
+This project was awarded the **Outstanding ECE Outstanding Senior Design Award for Electrical and Computer Engineering**.
+For more information regarding the project, please check out the [website](https://sites.google.com/stevens.edu/cpe423site/home?authuser=1).

+&ensp;&ensp;&ensp;&ensp;These models attempt to simulate a decentralized swarm with the ability to create regular polygons from randomized spawn locations.

-&ensp;&ensp;&ensp;&ensp;This repository contains simulation models for the Modular Open-Source Swarm Project.
-The development and test environment is as follows:
+&ensp;&ensp;&ensp;&ensp;The development and test environment is as follows:
 - Ubuntu 20.04 + ROS Foxy

-&ensp;&ensp;&ensp;&ensp;For the repository that controls real world movement, please go to the control_system repository.

 ## 2. Update History
 - (2023-05-09) Updated README.md and added package descriptions
+- (2023-08-24) Transferred from private repo and updated README.md

 ## 3. Installation
 - ### 3.1 Install [ROS2 Foxy](https://docs.ros.org/en/ros2_documentation/foxy/Installation.html)